zen-fs/emscripten/readme.md

 # ZenFS Emscripten Backend

+> [!WARNING]
+> This package has not been extensively tested and may not be stable.
+>
+> If you find a bug, please report it.
+Thanks!

 [ZenFS](https://github.com/zen-fs/core) backend for usage with Emscripten.

+For more information, see the [docs](https://zen-fs.github.io/emscripten).

 > [!IMPORTANT]
 > Please read the ZenFS core documentation!

-For more information, see the [docs](https://zen-fs.github.io/emscripten).

 ## Installing